Intermediate

 Why these patterns

-Zero Trust Agent Security is the absolute requirement for internal adoption.
-It is unacceptable for an HR agent to answer a question about executive salaries just because a junior analyst asked creatively.
-In a Zero Trust architecture, there is no "Agent God Mode."
-Every query the agent runs against the lakebase is execute using the user's identity token.
-If the user doesn't have permission to see the underlying rows, the agent doesn't see them either.
+Zero trust agent security is the precondition for internal adoption.
+It is unacceptable for the agent to answer a question about restricted data simply because someone phrased the prompt creatively.
+In a zero-trust design there is no "agent god mode": every query the agent runs is executed under the requesting user's identity.
+If the user cannot see the underlying rows, neither can the agent acting on their behalf.

-What breaks without Zero Trust
+What breaks without zero trust

-The most common failure in enterprise internal AI is "Privilege Escalation via Prompt."
+The most common failure in enterprise internal AI is privilege escalation via prompt.

 Operational considerations